Best on this list:

-Men’s Overall – Salomon Quest 4 Gore-Tex
+Men’s – Salomon Quest 4 Gore-Tex

 Salomon Quest 4 Gore-Tex

-Women’s Overall – ARIAT Terrain
+Women’s – ARIAT Terrain

 ARIAT Terrain